UN-OCHA/reports-site/CONTRIBUTING.md

 # Outcome: new patch version (4.0.1)
 git cm -m "fix: fix typo in header"

-# a new feature that relates to "auth"
+# a new feature that relates to "cards"
 # Outcome: new minor version (4.1.0)
 git cm -m "feat(cards): cards can now do a new thing"

 # a bugfix that creates a breaking change
 # Outcome: new major version (5.0.0)
-git cm -m "fix!: new share URLs for Card component
+git cm -m "fix(cards)!: new share URLs for Card component

 Refs: DSR-XXXX
 BREAKING CHANGE: New Share URLs when using social sharing links.
 Old legacy URLs